bdrung/3cpio/README.md

 Usage examples
 --------------

-Examine the content of the initramfs cpio on an Ubunu 24.04 system:
+Examine the content of the initramfs cpio on an Ubuntu 24.04 system:

 ```
 $ 3cpio --examine /boot/initrd.img